 CEG’s network consists of:

-1,100 km of steel pipes with a maximum pressure of 10 Kgf/cm2 used to distribute natural gas;
+1,100 km of steel pipes with a maximum pressure of 10 kg/cm2 used to distribute natural gas;

-1,000 km of cast iron pipes with a pressure of 120 mmca used to distribute manufactured gas; this part of the network is being replaced with [steel/polyethylene] pipes as Rio converts customers from manufactured to natural gas; and
+1,000 km of cast iron pipes with a pressure of 120 mmca used to distribute manufactured gas; this part of the network is being converted to transport natural gas rather than manufactured gas; and

-100 km of polyethylene pipes with a maximum pressure of 4 Kgf/cm2, also used to distribute natural gas.
+100 km of polyethylene pipes with a maximum pressure of 4 kg/cm2, also used to distribute natural gas.

 The diameter of the pipes varies from 2 inches to 20 inches.

-The cast iron pipes of CEG used for the distribution of manufactured gas are all as much as 140 years old.
-CEG is currently implementing an aggressive conversion program through which customers are being converted from manufactured to natural gas.
+CEG’s cast iron pipes used for the distribution of manufactured gas are all as much as 140 years old.
+CEG is currently implementing an aggressive conversion program to convert customers from manufactured to natural gas.
 This conversion program is expected to continue until 2004.

 In addition, the CEG distribution system has a number of regulators and metering stations.
-The number and type of regulator stations and meters in CEG are as follows:
+The number and type of regulator stations and meters are as follows: